-Each examination committee had discussed capping attempts at length and were all in agreement that each exam, the Primary, The General Fellowship and The Paediatric Fellowship, would have a maximum of five attempts each for any one candidate.
+Each examination committee had discussed capping attempts at length and were all in agreement that each exam, the First Part, The General Second Part and The Paediatric Second Part, would have a maximum of five attempts each for any one candidate.

 This change will affect all current and future trainees however ANY previous exam attempts will not be counted.
 All trainees (including overseas trained specialists) who present for any exam after January 1st 2013 will have 5 attempts at that particular exam.

 The College is currently working on a process to support those candidates who are not successful in any exam to ensure that anyone having difficulties will be assisted through the process.
 Details of this process will be distributed when finalised.